 MVP Gold 75K — Earn 75,000 miles on Alaska Airlines.
 If including partner airlines, fly 90,000 miles or 90 segments.

-MVP members receive a 50% bonus on award miles earned when flying on Alaska Airlines and its elite qualifying partners, but both MVP Gold and MVP Gold 75K tiers earn a 100% bonus.
-Elite qualifying partners, whose flights contribute to elite status in Mileage Plan, include leading carriers such as American Airlines, Delta Air Lines, British Airways, Cathay Pacific, Air France, and Emirates.
+MVP members receive a 50% bonus on award miles earned when flying on Alaska Airlines and its elite qualifying partners, but MVP Gold members get a 100% bonus and MVP Gold 75K tiers earn a 125% bonus.
+These bonuses are again higher than what you would find on other mainline carriers in the U.S. Elite qualifying partners, whose flights contribute to elite status in Mileage Plan, include leading carriers such as American Airlines, Japan Airlines, British Airways, Cathay Pacific, Air France, Condor, and Emirates.